Longtime Trump executive Weisselberg to plead guilty in tax fraud scheme

 Jury selection begins on Oct.
 24, fifteen days before the Nov.
 8 midterm election, where Trump's Republican Party hopes to recapture both houses of Congress from Democrats.

-Trump has not been charged, and has yet to say whether he plans another White House run in 2024.
+Trump has yet to say whether he plans another White House run in 2024.

 Weisselberg has worked for Trump for about a half-century.